 I first discovered Niki Nakayama through the NetFlix show Chef’s Table which my oldest child gushed about and insisted that I watch.
-I love food documentaries in general, but Chef’s Table is my favorite because it shows how adversity played a huge role in each person’s story.
+I love food documentaries in general, but Chef’s Table is my favorite because it shows how adversity plays a huge role in each person’s story.

 Did you know that was a looong journey for Niki Nakayama to finally be able to create the kind of food that she wanted to?!
 All this and more in Asian Pacific American Heroes.
 It’s available on the Scholastic Website and through Scholastic Book Clubs flyers.